luylucas10/aspnet-telosys/README.md

 2. Use Telosys to download and install this bundle of templates

-3. Define the `SOLUTION_NAMESPACE` project variable
+3. Define the `NAMESPACE` project variable
-In `telosys-tools.cfg` file : set `ProjectVariable.SOLUTION_NAMESPACE`
+In `telosys-tools.cfg` file : set `ProjectVariable.NAMESPACE`
-Example :`ProjectVariable.SOLUTION_NAMESPACE=project`
+Example :`ProjectVariable.NAMESPACE=project`
+( if the project variable is not defined a default name will be used )

+4. Define the source folder (where to generate the source code)
+In `telosys-tools.cfg` file : set `SRC`

-4. Generate the code with Telosys.
+5. Generate the code with Telosys.

 ## Credits